muradnuriyev/diag-device/README.md

 ## Possible future improvements

 - Implement full backend logic for the remaining UI tabs (`History`, `Help`, `TechnicalProsPlan`, `IQ3Journal`).
-- Add Docker images for backend and frontend so that the entire system can be started with a single `docker compose up` (including API and UI).
+- Add Docker images for backend and front-end so that the entire system can be started with a single `docker compose up` (including API and UI).
 - Move database credentials (`root` / empty password, hosts, ports) into environment variables instead of hard‑coding.
 - Provide a “simulation mode” for development that generates synthetic measurement data without a real microcontroller.

 This README is intended to be a high‑level map of the system so that someone new can understand how the microcontroller, MySQL databases, backend, and web UI fit together and where to continue development.